Cdrvo/Cold-Beans/Note to yeah mostly artist.md

 It would be fun if you came up with
 1-2 actions that the button can do.
 [Cold-Beans\Content\4_Pissboys\items\secret_button]
+-good luck

 # From gfsgfs

-thou shall make more combos card (bc there cool) thou shall maybe add back alley related joker thou shall swag out i put the new 4gs on the jeep
+Thou shall make more combos card (bc there cool)

--good luck
+Thou shall maybe add back alley related joker

+Thou shall swag out

+I put the new 4gs on the jeep